 Triodos Bank's efforts were recognized during the year.
 Triodos Bank Spain was awarded the Forest Stewardship Council (FSC) International Partner Awards 2010, for being the only financial institution that prints alls its stationery and corporate publications on FSC paper, as well as using FSC furniture and paper in all its offices.

 Triodos Bank does not lend to, or invest in, land in regions with high biodiversity, because it recognises that, through the indirect impact of its investments and loans, it could unintentionally damage the world’s biodiversity.
 For this reason, Triodos Bank has lending criteria for companies operating in sectors with a high risk of negative effects on biodiversity.
 This approach ensures businesses have a policy to identify these risks and act to deal with problems when they occur.

 At the same time Triodos Bank focuses on financing enterprises that protect and encourage biodiversity.

 Triodos Bank monitors water consumption very closely, and uses it as sparingly as possible.
-The head office uses groundwater to heat and cool the building and rainwater to flush its toilets.
-This is the biggest single impact on limiting its water use.
+In Belgium. for example, the branch switched their drinking water supply from delivered bottles to a connection with the mains supply.
+The head office in The Netherlands uses groundwater to heat and cool the building, and rainwater to flush its toilets.